-The possible health benefits of consuming spinach include improving blood glucose control in people with diabetes, lowering the risk of cancer, and improving bone health, as well as supplying minerals and vitamins that can provide a range of different
+The possible health benefits of consuming spinach include improving blood glucose control in people with diabetes, lowering the risk of cancer, and improving bone health.

-This article explores the nutrition contained in spinach, how it can benefit the body, and a range of flavorsome ways to include this in the diet.
+This article explores the nutrition contained in spinach, how it can benefit the body, and a range of flavorsome ways to include it in the diet.

 - 7 calories